 The International Union of Pure and Applied Chemistry (IUPAC) serves to advance the worldwide aspects of the chemical sciences and to contribute to the application of chemistry in the service of mankind.
 As a scientific, international, non-governmental and objective body, IUPAC can address many global issues involving the chemical sciences.

 IUPAC was formed in 1919 by chemists from industry and academia.
-Over nearly eight decades, the Union has succeeded in fostering worldwide communications in the chemical sciences and in uniting academic, industrial and public sector chemistry in a common language.
+For ten decades, the Union has succeeded in fostering worldwide communications in the chemical sciences and in uniting academic, industrial and public sector chemistry in a common language.
 IUPAC has long been recognized as the world authority on chemical nomenclature, terminology, standardized methods for measurement, atomic weights and many other critically evaluated data.
 The Union continues to sponsor major international meetings that range from specialized scientific symposia to CHEMRAWN meetings with societal impact.
 During the Cold War, IUPAC became an important instrument for maintaining technical dialogue among scientists throughout the world.

 I. Physical and Biophysical Chemistry

 III.
 Organic and Biomolecular Chemistry

 Thieme Chemistry For any additional information regarding the Thieme–IUPAC Prize please contact Dr. Marcus White send E-Mail